 It might be a vocational call you’re waiting for, which is kind of a one and done thing (which definitely does not diminish it’s significance or the challenges involved!) or, I think more often, or at least more regularly, we’re waiting for a call about what we’re supposed to do.

-“How is God calling me to spend my time?” you think.
+“How is God calling me to spend my time?

+” you think.
 “Okay, I’m married now.
-Uh, so… Is there a part B to this vocation thing?” you wonder.
+Uh, so… Is there a part B to this vocation thing?

+” you wonder.
 “Okay, I’m a mom now – does this mean this is what I am supposed to do?
 And just this?
 Can I still do something else too?
-Is that wrong of me to ask?” you worry.
+Is that wrong of me to ask?

 So what makes it hard to know God’s will?
 Here are a few of the usual suspects.

 Let’s say you’re blindfolded and put in a room with 100 people.